-heart shape, comb, roller? what the different shapes of gua sha tools mean and which is best for you
+what the different gua sha shapes do and which is best for you

 By now I’m sure you’ve seen tons of different forms and crystals used to make gua sha tools out there.
 When I first got introduced to gua sha I was like...what the heck?
 And over the years I’ve experimented, witnessed and discussed which shapes are best when.
 So let’s dive into what the different shapes do and which one is best for you.
 Also, I’ll also explain why we choose certain shapes for Dresden Body + Wellness!